6 Things to Do While You Wait on God

 - Small doors that opened or closed

-Six months from now, you will look back at your journal and see a thread you could not see today.
+Six months from now, you'll look back at your journal and see a thread you couldn't see today.
 God was speaking the whole time.
 You just needed the perspective of time to hear it.

 Waiting seasons are rarely wasted.
-They are often renovation seasons — God working on things inside you that need to change before the next door opens.
+They're often renovation seasons — God working on things inside you that need to change before the next door opens.

 Ask honestly: